 Coursework consists of blocks of undergraduate courses and does not lead to a master’s degree.
 (EXCEPTION: there is an option for combining certification with a Master’s Degree in content specific areas.
 Contact the College of Graduate Studies and Research for details.)

 - Bachelor’s degree from a regionally accredited college or university.

 - Minimum undergraduate GPA of 2.5 (4.0 scale).
 Students with an advanced degree from a regionally accredited university are excused from this requirement.

-NOTE: Returning students interested in Elementary Education licensure with Bilingual endorsement may instead pursue a Master of Arts in Teaching in Language Arts: Bilingual/Bicultural.
-See the MAT- in Language Arts: BLBC program section of the Teacher Education Department in this catalog for admission and program requirements.
+NOTE: Returning students interested in Elementary Education licensure with Bilingual endorsement may instead pursue a Master of Arts in Elementary Education with Bilingual Endorsement.
+Contact the Teacher Education Department at 773-442-5380.

 Returning students interested in Secondary Education licensure with English Language Arts endorsement may instead pursue a Master of Arts in Teaching in Language Arts: Secondary Education.
 See the Graduate Programs section of the Educational Inquiry and Curriculum Studies Department in this catalog for admission and program requirements.

-State teacher examinations: Program students must also pass the appropriate ILTS content-area test prior to student teaching (e.g. Elementary Education, Biology).
-Beginning Fall 2015, students must also pass the Teacher Performance Assessment (edTPA) for program completion/entitlement.
-Information on these tests is available from the TLP Advisors, Mr. Sean Condon at (773) 442-5374 (Early Childhood, Elementary, or Elementary with a Bilingual endorsement), or Mr. Mike Bochnewych, at (773) 442-5387 (9-12 and K-12).
+State teacher examinations: Program students must pass the appropriate ILTS content-area test prior to student teaching (e.g. Elementary Education, Biology).
+Beginning in Fall 2015, students must also pass the Teacher Performance Assessment (edTPA) for program completion/entitlement.
+Information on these tests is available from the TLP Advisors, Mr. Sean Condon at (773) 442-5374 ( Elementary, or Elementary with a Bilingual endorsement), or Mr. Vanessa King, at (773) 442-5387 (9-12 and K-12).